 Don’t Leave Brand Strategy to Chance

-Top brand marketers do not leave their brands to chance, but develop a brand strategy to ensure that their company brand thrives.
+Top brand marketers do not leave their brands to chance, but develop a brand strategy to ensure that their company brand evolves and thrives over time.
 Brand development and brand strategy is in their DNA.
 Do your customers understand your brand distinction?
 How about your employees?

-David Akers, in his brand equity model defines brand equity as “the set of brand assets and liabilities linked to the brand, it’s name and symbols that add value to or subtract value form a product or service.
+David Akers, in his brand equity model, defines brand equity as “the set of brand assets and liabilities linked to the brand, its name and symbols that add value to or subtract value from a product or service.
 These assets include brand loyalty, name awareness, perceived quality and associations.”

-How do your customers perceive the value of your company’s services and products, and do they promote your brand to friends and associates?
+How do your customers perceive the value of your company’s services and products?
+Do they promote your brand to friends and associates?
 Do your employees understand and support your brand values?
 Your brand is the essence of your company.
-It can be positive or negative, but first it must be understood and recognized by management and rank and file staff.
+It can be positive or negative, but first it must be understood and recognized by management and rank-and-file staff.
 Only then can you begin to add value to your brand.